6" Round Fieldstone Tower Building Instructions

 This will show you which pocket in the mold will make certain blocks.

-3. This photo shows the location of the arrow slit block and decorative pieces.
+This photo shows the location of the arrow slit block and decorative pieces.

-The decorative teeth braces can be place a couple of ways.
+The decorative teeth braces can be placed a couple of ways.
 You can place 4 of them on a section of the 6" wall, or you can place 4 of them with the large decorative teeth in between on a 7" wall.

-4. The last piece shown is the transition piece.
+The last piece shown is the transition piece.

 You could make this piece yourself by gluing a curved block to a square block, but you would have a seam down the middle.

-5. This transition piece allows you to attach a curved wall to a straight wall with no obvious seams.
+This transition piece allows you to attach a curved wall to a straight wall with no obvious seams.
 The blocks shown in red are the transition blocks.
 The blocks shown in blue are from mold #70 and #260.
 The blocks shown in green are from mold #72.

 You'll have to flip one of the transition blocks upside down to get this to work.
 You won't see it because the next layer of blocks will alternate with regular circular and straight blocks.

-6. I'm sure some of you will be disappointed that the center floor tiles (shown in green) were not on this mold.
+I'm sure some of you will be disappointed that the center floor tiles (shown in green) were not on this mold.
 I really tried, but there was no extra space on the mold for them.
-I could have dropped some of the other decorative peices, but then the tower would have looked very plain without them.
+I could have dropped some of the other decorative pieces, but then the tower would have looked very plain without them.

 Since you need very few center tiles (compared to the rest of the blocks), people would have had lots of these center tiles left over if I had added them.
-My assumption was that if anyone wanted use the mold for a variety of other projects, they would most likely have mold #72 as well.
+My assumption was that if anyone wanted to use the mold for a variety of other projects, they would most likely have mold #72 as well.

 Building Instructions

-You will need to cast this mold 24 times to have enough blocks to build the circular tower.
+You will need to cast this mold 26 times to have enough blocks to build the circular tower.
 Be sure the blocks are completely dry before gluing them together.

-1. The building plans will have a full-size layout that you can place the blocks directly on.
+The building plans will have a full-size layout that you can place the blocks directly on.

 Start by gluing the floor tiles together but don't glue them down to the layout!
 We will need to use this layout sheet several more times.